pebblesandweeds/cpu_matmul/docs/source/cpu_matmul_blog.rst

 *Code Structure and Organization*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The code examples in this blog are primarily from our `matmul_lib.c <https://github.com/pebblesandweeds/cpu_matmul/blob/dev/c/src/matmul_lib.c>`_ file, which contains the core matrix multiplication functions.
-Our `main.c <https://github.com/pebblesandweeds/cpu_matmul/blob/dev/c/src/main.c>`_  file serves as the entry point, calling these functions to perform the matrix operations.
+Our matrix multiplication code is organized into separate modules for clarity and maintainability.
+The primary files are:

+* `matmul_lib.c <https://github.com/pebblesandweeds/cpu_matmul/blob/dev/c/src/matmul_lib.c>`_: Contains the core matrix multiplication functions.
+* `main.c <https://github.com/pebblesandweeds/cpu_matmul/blob/dev/c/src/main.c>`_: Serves as the entry point, calling functions from ``matmul_lib.c``.

-We've organized our code into separate modules for clarity and maintainability.
-For detailed information about our project structure, please refer to our `README.md <https://github.com/pebblesandweeds/cpu_matmul/blob/dev/README.md#project-structure>`_ file.
+For a detailed overview of our project structure, please refer to our `README.md <https://github.com/pebblesandweeds/cpu_matmul/blob/dev/README.md#project-structure>`_.

-As we explore different optimization techniques, we'll focus on the relevant functions from our `matmul_lib.c` file, discussing how they implement different ways of performing matrix multiplication with the associated performance gains.
-Note that the code snippets below ommit the `#pragma` propressor directoves in our code for simplicity, the repo contains parallel instructions that are out of scope for our conversations in this blog.
+As we explore different optimization techniques, we'll focus on relevant functions from ``matmul_lib.c``.
+We'll discuss how these functions implement various matrix multiplication methods and their associated performance gains.

+The code snippets in this blog omit the ``#pragma`` preprocessor directives for simplicity.
+The full code in our repository includes parallel instructions, which are out of scope for our discussions here.

 Naive Matrix Multiplication
 ---------------------------